chef/.github/.github/ISSUE_TEMPLATE.md

 ---
-name: Bug Report
+name: 🐛 Bug Report
-about: Explain how this software is not working as expected.
+about: If something isn't working as expected 🤔.
-labels: 'Type: Bug'
+labels: "Status: Untriaged"
 ---

 <!--- Provide a general summary of the issue in the Title above -->